r-clarissa/coop-webapp/README.md

 * searches and filters the desired groups or single coop information
 * generates coop profile based on their input data
 * allows coops to manage their own data (create, read, update, delete)
+* outputs an updated screencap of the coop profile and sends to the admin and the coop

 ### Built With
 * JavaScript